jr0cket/heroku-java-workshop-content/deploy-sample-apps/index.md

 ![Heroku deploy play app - simplified](../images/heroku-push-simple.png)

-  In this section we will development a Java application and deployment deploy it to Heroku.
+  In this section we will develop a Java application and deployment deploy it to Heroku.
 Along the way you will have a better appreciation of how Heroku works.

   Apart from language specific differences, i.e. build tools & processes, Heroku works the same for all other languages and frameworks.
 So you can use one of the other sample apps if you prefer, or even use your own projects.